-Gas

-Accessible parts of the system were visually inspected without removing fittings.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Mains gas.
+Mains supply of gas serving the subjects with the meter being located externally at the base of the front elevation.